-"Core words + extensions"
+"Core words + extensions"core

 The Core Wordset contains the most of the essential words